zama-ai/httpz-solidity/docs/getting_started/quick_start/overview.md

-# Quick start tutorial: Build your first FHE smart contract
+# Quick Start

-Welcome to the world of **Fully Homomorphic Encryption (FHE)** and privacy-preserving smart contracts!
-This tutorial will guide you step-by-step through deploying your first **confidential smart contract** using Zama’s groundbreaking FHE technology.
+This tutorial guides you to start quickly with Zama’s **Fully Homomorphic Encryption (FHE)** technology for building confidential smart contracts.

+## What you'll learn

+In around 20 minutes, you will build and deploy your first confidential ERC20 contract, mint tokens and perform transactions on it.

+This tutorial will cover:

+1. **Set up Remix** development environment using the Zama Plugin.
+2. **Connect your wallet** for deployment and interaction.
+3. **Write and deploy** `ConfidentialERC20Mintable` contract on the Sepolia testnet
+4. **Interact with your contract** to mint, transfer, and manage confidential tokens.

 ## What you'll build

-You will build a `ConfidentialERC20Mintable` token - a privacy-preserving ERC20 implementation that uses FHE to keep balances and transactions confidential.
-This token contract allows minting new tokens and includes all standard confidential ERC20 functionality while maintaining complete privacy of user data.
+The contract that you will build with this tutorial is called `ConfidentialERC20Mintable` — a privacy-preserving ERC20 implementation that leverages **FHE** to keep balances and transactions confidential.
+To understand this contract, let’s first introduce the foundational concepts.

-### Encrypted balances

-The `ConfidentialERC20Mintable` token extends the standard `ConfidentialERC20` contract by adding secure minting capabilities.
-The base `ConfidentialERC20` contract revolutionizes token privacy by leveraging Fully Homomorphic Encryption (FHE) to store all balances in an encrypted format.
-This means that while transactions and balances are recorded on the public blockchain, their actual values remain completely confidential and can only be accessed by authorized parties.
+{% hint style="info" %} Feel free to skip this part if you already have a basic knowledge of confidential ERC20 tokens.{% endhint %}

+**ERC20**

+ERC20 is a widely used token standard on Ethereum that defines a set of rules for creating and managing fungible tokens.

+These tokens are efficient but lack privacy — balances and transactions are visible to anyone on the blockchain.

+**Confidential ERC20**

+Zama’s `ConfidentialERC20` introduces privacy to ERC20 tokens by storing balances and transactions in an encrypted format using FHE.

+The `ConfidentialERC20` contract still supports standard ERC20 functions such as `transfer`, `approve`, `transferFrom`, `balanceOf`, and `totalSupply` but ensures these operations are processed securely with encrypted data.

+To explore the implementation details of ConfidentialERC20, check out the [Zama blog post](https://www.zama.ai/post/confidential-erc-20-tokens-using-homomorphic-encryption).

+**Confidential ERC-20 Mintable**

+The contract that we will build in this tutorial is  `ConfidentialERC20Mintable` .
+It's built on top of `ConfidentialERC20` by adding secure minting capabilities.
+This allows authorized accounts to create new tokens, while maintaining the privacy guarantees of encrypted balances and transactions.

+The `ConfidentialERC20Mintable` contract ensures:

-- **Enhanced Privacy**: Balances are stored as encrypted values (`euint64`), ensuring no one can view account balances by inspecting the blockchain.
+- **Enhanced privacy**: Balances are stored as encrypted values (`euint64`), preventing public inspection of account balances.
+- **Secure transactions**: Token transfers are processed securely, maintaining confidentiality of amounts.
-- **Exclusive Access**: Only the account owner can decrypt and view their own balance.
+- **Owner visibility**: Only account owners can decrypt and view their balances.
-- **Encrypted Transactions**: Transaction amounts are also encrypted, maintaining confidentiality.

-### Standard ERC20 functions with encryption

-ConfidentialERC20 supports all the standard ERC20 functions, adapted for encrypted values.
-For example:

-- `transfer`: Securely transfers encrypted tokens.
-- `approve`: Approves encrypted amounts for spending.
-- `transferFrom`: Transfers tokens on behalf of another address.
-- `balanceOf`: Returns the encrypted balance of an account.
-- `totalSupply`: Returns the total token supply.

-To dive deeper into the workings of ConfidentialERC20, check out the [Zama blog post](https://www.zama.ai/post/confidential-erc-20-tokens-using-homomorphic-encryption).

-## What you'll achieve

-In just **~20 minutes**, you’ll:

-1. [**Set up Remix**](./remix.md) – Configure your development environment to support FHE contracts.
-2. [**Connect Your Wallet**](./connect_wallet.md) – Prepare for deployment by linking your crypto wallet.
-3. [**Deploy ConfidentialERC20**](./deploying_cerc20.md) – Launch your first FHE-enabled token on the blockchain.
-4. [**Interact with Your Contract**](./interact.md) – Use your deployed contract to mint, transfer, and manage confidential tokens.

----

-### Prerequisites

-Before you begin, make sure you have:

-- **Basic familiarity with Ethereum and smart contracts**
-- **A web browser** (e.g., Chrome, Firefox)
-- **A crypto wallet** (like MetaMask) configured for the Sepolia testnet

----

-Let’s get started on your journey to building the future of confidential blockchain applications! 🚀
+Let’s get started on your journey to building confidential blockchain applications!